 *Those not affiliated with UNC wishing to use the Design Lab for educational purposes may contact Jennie Goforth at email@example.com or 919-962-4194.

 **Users are liable for any infringement of laws or regulations they commit in use of library equipment.
-Please see the library’s Notes on Copyright and Fair Use for more details.
+Please contact the library’s Scholarly Communications Office if you have any questions.